Swaziland: Official and widely spoken languages

 Cultural Significance of Native and Minority Languages

 Language in this region is more than just words; it’s a gateway to cultural identity.
 Every phrase and expression carries the essence of traditions passed down through generations.
-For many residents, native languages are a way to connect with their roots and celebrate their heritage10.
+For many residents, native languages are a way to connect with their roots and celebrate their heritage.

 Cultural significance of native languages